alan-kudelko/DrinkCreator6000/README.md

     }

 *Note:*
-- When modifying multiple fields of the UI_Context structure, it is essential to ensure that the operation is "atomic".
-This means preventing the scheduler from performing a context switch during the update.
-If not properly protected, concurrent access to UI_Context may result in an inconsistent state or hard-to-debug issues, especially when other tasks read from it simultaneously.
+- When modifying multiple fields of the UI_Context structure, it is crucial to ensure the operation is "atomic".
+This means preventing context switches by the scheduler during the update (e.g., by entering a critical section).
+Without proper protection, concurrent access to UI_Context by multiple tasks may lead to inconsistent states or subtle race conditions that are difficult to debug.

 ---